-Interference Screw length can be measured off the laser marked depth indications on the Drill.
-Alternatively, a Depth Gauge is provided to measure navicular length by hooking the far cortex and measuring bone length to give a reference for Interference Screw length required.
+Laser marked depth indications on the Drill can be used as a guide for Interference Screw length.
+Alternatively, a Depth Gauge is provided to gauge navicular length by hooking the far cortex to give a reference for Interference Screw length required.